bamason2/ttc066-module/docs/labs/Engine Modelling.md

 ### Intake Manifold

 Open the Intake Manifold block, again note the inputs and outputs to the block.
 Using the equations in the lecture slides create the block structure to calculate Manifold Pressure and Air Mass Flow to the cylinder.
-The way to do this is to implement the speed-density equation;
+The way to do this is to implement the speed-density equation to calculate the mass flow out of the manifold.

-$$ \dot{m}=\eta \frac{P_{\text {man }}}{R T_{\text {man }}} \frac{V_{\text {disp }}}{120} N_{\text {eng }} $$
+$$ \dot{m}_{out}=\eta \frac{P_{\text {man }}}{R T_{\text {man }}} \frac{V_{\text {disp }}}{120} N_{\text {eng }} \nonumber $$

-In this case we don't really need to model the temperature and pressure state of the manifold and therefore opt for this easier implementation.
  Remember to multiply the speed-density equation by the volumetric efficiency, this will need to be included in the model using a 2D lookup table as follows;

 <img src="figs/vol_eff.png" width=500>

+To calculate the manifold pressure you will need to take the difference between the mass flow coming into the manifold this gives a $ \frac{dm}{dt} $ in the manifold from which a $ \frac{dP}{dt} $ can be calculated by using the ideal gas equation;

+$$ \frac{dP}{dt} = \frac{dm}{dt}\frac{RT}{V} \nonumber $$

+Integrating this you will get manifold pressure, $ P_{man}$.
+This can then be fed back to calculate volumetric efficiency which you will need to calculate the volumetric efficiency which is used to calculate the mass flow out of the manifold.
+Note that this is a circular calculation, the algebraic loop is broken by the integrator (which will need an initial condition setting).

 ### Torque Generation

 Open the Torque Generation submodel.
 Using the equation given for friction torque (noting the units) and the data provided for the torque as a function of engine speed and air mass flow use a 2D lookup table to evaluate torque.
 Recorded torque measurements are available in the parameters file.

 As an extension to this try to fit a simple polynomial model to the data and use instead an equation to evaluate torque based on the inputs (this is easy using the curve fitting, `cftool` in Matlab).
-Try and evaluate any differences in the polynomial model and the data as represented (and interpolated) by the 2-D lookup table.
+Try and evaluate any differences in the polynomial model and the data as represented (and interpolated) by the 2D lookup table.

 ## Obtaining Results